danielhallen-uspsgov/RepData_PeerAssessment1/PA1_template.md

 	StepsDaymedian <- median(ByDay$total.steps)
 ```

-In this study the mean number of steps taken in a day was ` StepsDayMean`.
-While `StepsDaymedian` is the median.
+In this study the mean number of steps taken in a day was 1.0766189\times 10^{4}.
+While 10765 is the median.

 ### 4. Time series plot of the average number of steps taken